CAST-genomics/haptools/docs/api/data.rst

 	from haptools import data
 	data.Data

 All classes are initialized with the path to the file containing the data and, optionally, a `python Logger <https://docs.python.org/3/howto/logging.html>`_ instance.
 All messages are written to the Logger instance.
-When not provided, Logger instances are initialized with the following settings.
+You can create your own Logger instance as follows.

 .. code-block:: python

-	import logging
+	from haptools import logging
-	log = logging.getLogger("haptools command")
+	log = logging.getLogger(name="name", level="ERROR")
-	logging.basicConfig(format="[%(levelname)8s] %(message)s (%(filename)s:%(lineno)s)", level="ERROR")

 genotypes.py
 ~~~~~~~~~~~~